- Lead scientist

 - The problem

-The hemerocallis gall midge, Contarinia quinquenotata (F Löw) is a widespread pest of day lilies in Europe.
-It was first detected in Surrey, England, in 1989 (Halstead and Harris, 1990) and has since become widespread.
-It has also become established in parts of the USA and Canada.
+Hemerocallis gall midge, Contarinia quinquenotata (F Löw) is a common pest of day lilies in mainland Europe.
+It was not found in the UK until 1989 when it was detected in Surrey, England (Halstead and Harris, 1990), it is now widespread.
+It is also established in parts of the USA and Canada.

 The tiny adult flies lay eggs on the developing flower buds during May and June.
-The white maggots feed inside the buds, causing them to become abnormally swollen and squat.
-Infested buds usually dry up or rot without opening.
-Flower buds that develop between late May and the first week in July are liable to be galled.
+The white maggots feed inside the buds, causing them to become abnormally swollen, they then dry up or rot without opening.

-Hemerocallis 'Cynthia Mary' which has its main flowering period during late May-early July has been planted in four, four × four randomised blocks.
-The plants within these blocks are sprayed when the flower spikes are emerging with either deltamethrin, imidacloprid, acetamiprid, or water (control).
-Deltamethrin (e.g. Bayer Sprayday Greenfly Killer Plus) is a pyrethroid insecticide with contact action; thiacloprid (Bayer Provado Ultimate Bug Killer) and acetamiprid (Scotts Bug Clear Ultra) are neonicotinoid systemic insecticides that may control the larvae inside the buds.
-These three insecticides are approved for spraying on outdoor ornamental garden plants in the UK, but have no specific recommendations for use on Hemerocallis or against gall midge pests.
+Hemerocallis 'Cynthia Mary' were planted in four × four randomised blocks.
+The plants within these blocks were sprayed as the flower spikes were emerging with the insecticides deltamethrin, thiacloprid or acetamiprid, or with water (control).
+Deltamethrin (Bayer Sprayday Greenfly Killer Plus) has a contact action whilst thiacloprid (Bayer Provado Ultimate Bug Killer) and acetamiprid (Scotts Bug Clear Ultra) are systemic..
+These insecticides are approved for use by amateur gardeners on outdoor ornamental garden plants in the UK, but have no specific recommendation for use on Hemerocallis or against gall midges.

 - Further information